-The Faculty of Arts wishes to appoint a distinguished academic as Head of the School of Historical & Philosophical Studies.
-The successful applicant will have a strong research and teaching record in the historical and philosophical studies and a proven track record in leadership.
+The Faculty of Arts wishes to appoint a distinguished academic as Head of the School of Languages & Linguistics.
+The successful applicant will have a strong research and teaching record in the area of European languages (French, German, Italian, Russian and Spanish) and/or Linguistics, Applied Linguistics and/or English as a Second Language, and a proven track record in leadership.